 Top 10 fastest growing software companies

-The software industry has produced many large and fast growing companies.
+Now published by the Top 100 Research Foundation: the Top 10 fastest growing software companies.
+Google grew its software revenues at an unmatched rate of 455%, even faster than the security experts of Kaspersky Labs.
+But the software industry has produced many more large and fast growing companies.
 The following table contains the fastest growing software firms of 2009.

 Google still makes the bulk of its revenue through advertising, but its non-advertisement revenues are growing at a spectacular rate, in particular its software revenues.
 Hence Google leads the fast growth list.
 As the company has recently announced several major new software products, continued software revenue growth is likely in coming years.